shivaniuppe/olympic-medals-prediction/README.md

 # Olympic Medals Prediction

 This project predicts the number of medals a country will win in the Olympics based on historical data.
 It uses machine learning techniques to analyze features such as the number of athletes, previous medals, and age of participants to make predictions.
+Additionally, it includes two new predictions:
+1. **Medal Type Prediction**: Predicts the type of medal (Gold, Silver, Bronze) an athlete might win.
+2. **Medal Win Prediction**: Predicts whether an athlete will win any medal (Gold, Silver, or Bronze).

 ---